Who is Dr Robert Haddad?

 - Christ our Light and Life K-6 curriculum (3rd Edition) for the Confraternity of Christian Doctrine (2009-2012)

 - Christ our Light and Life 7-12 curriculum (1st Edition) for the Confraternity of Christian Doctrine (2011-12)

 - Initiate - a resource for RCIA in schools (2014)

 - To Know Worship and Love textbooks (Years 9 and 10) (2020)

 Throughout his working life, Robert has worked at St Charbel’s College (15 years), the Catholic Chaplaincy at the University of Sydney (4 years), the Confraternity of Christian Doctrine (4 years) and the Catholic Adult Education Centre (4 years part-time), the University of Notre Dame, Sydney (10 years part-time).
 He has been presenting public talks on the Catholic Faith in Australia and overseas since 1996.
 Currently, he works as the Manager, Network Catholic Identity for the Sydney Catholic Schools Office and in this capacity has responsibility for staff faith formation, family educators and youth ministry.
 In 2016 he led the largest group of Australian pilgrims to travel to an overseas World Youth Day, over 650 Catholic students and staff.
 For his PhD Robert researched the principles of the New Apologetics and applied his findings to create a New Apologetics curriculum for Catholic secondary schools.
-In 2020, Robert was awarded the Dempsey Medal by the Archbishop of Sydney, Anthony Fisher OP, in acknowledgement for his work in evangelisation.
+In 2014 Robert was awarded an Australia Day Award for his contributions to education and in 2020 the Dempsey Medal by the Archbishop of Sydney, Anthony Fisher OP, for his work in evangelisation.